Inmarsat’s connectivity revolution is now 1,000 planes strong

 Philippine Airlines now on board with GX

 GX Aviation is currently available with leading airlines such as Lufthansa, Air New Zealand, Qatar Airways, Singapore Airlines, Norwegian, Avianca and Citilink.
-Inmarsat partner SITAONAIR also recently announced that it has now activated GX Aviation on the majority of Philippine Airlines (PAL)’s new-generation aircraft.
+Inmarsat partner SITAONAIR (now SITA FOR THE AIRCRAFT) also recently announced that it has now activated GX Aviation on the majority of Philippine Airlines (PAL)’s new-generation aircraft.

 Additionally, Jet ConneX has been the most successful launch of an inflight Wi-Fi solution in business aviation history.
 It’s currently flying on more than 450 aircraft globally, and has been chosen by all four of the major OEMs – Gulfstream, Bombardier, Dassault and Embraer – as their preferred line-fit option.
 Jet ConneX offers unprecedented new capabilities and reinforces Inmarsat’s status as the number one connectivity provider to business aviation customers.